FlotterCodername/superelixier-updater/README.md

 ### First-time setup

 - Download and extract the latest preview release.
-- Three configuration files in the ``config`` folder need to be set up.
+- Two configuration files in the ``config`` folder need to be set up.
-    - ``available.json`` (included) holds patterns that the tool needs to detect, download and install updates.
-If you're not adding apps, there's normally nothing to do here.
-However, should files disappear from the app directory after an update (configuration files etc.), please read [Adding Apps](docs/Adding%20Apps.md#Appdata) on what to do about it.
     - ``auth.json`` will be auto-created if it's missing.
 Most users don't need to change anything here, as modest amounts of API calls can be done without authentification tokens.
     - ``local.json`` tells the tool where to install which app.
 Rename the ``local_example.json`` to ``local.json`` and